Sianto Sikawa: Career

 As of November 2014, Sikawa was employed by the government of Narok County as the tourism marketing coordinator.
 She is currently the assistant director Tourism and Wildlife.

 She is also active in her community, where she has helped the local women access solar electricity through Naretoi Ang’, a non profit organisation that operates the Solar for Manyatta projects in the community on matters of conservation of wildlife with the community, cultural preservation by documentation and education of the community in health and school sponsorship linkage.

 She is a board member of the Sacred Nature Initiative (SNI) by Jonathan and Angela Scott.

 She is also a social media influencer on matters of travel, culture and sports.
 She is on the social media team for the Aligned Alliance team by Rhonda Vetere, the strategic manager for Uzani Weightlifting, founded by the Kenyan Olympic weightlifter Webstar Lukose.

 Family

 Sikawa is a mother to one daughter.

 Other considerations

 In September 2018, Business Daily Africa, a Kenyan daily newspaper, named Sikawa among the "Top 40 Under 40 Women in Kenya in 2018".
-In the past, Sianto won the Miss Narok Beauty Pageant.

-In 2015, at the age of 24 years she was crowned Miss Tourism Narok County and Miss Tourism Kenya.
+In the past, Sikawa won the Miss Narok Beauty Pageant.
+In 2015, at age 24, she was crowned Miss Tourism Narok County and Miss Tourism Kenya.
 She walked the catwalk at the 2015 New York Fashion Week, modeling Spring/Summer 2015 collections by Tamil International fashion house.